bioint/MetisFL/CONTRIBUTING.md

 - Squash (--squash) **METIS DEFAULT**: Combine all commits into one new non-merge commit on the \<destination\> branch.

 - Squash, fast-forward only (--squash --ff-only): If the \<source\> branch is out of date with the \<destination\> branch, reject the merge request.
 Otherwise, combine all commits into one new non-merge commit on the \<destination\> branch.

+## Bazel files formatting conventions:
+- For lists with a single element, we do not go next line.
+- For lists with at least 2 elements, we start the first element from the line below.